- What do I need to do first?

 - How/when do I use the Common Application or SendEdu or a similar application method?

 - State universities in Kansas use a rolling admissions method, which means they will usually provide you an admissions decision within a week or two after you have submitted all of your application materials.
-While there is no specific deadline, students are encouraged to apply early in order to be eligible for priority scholarships, housing, etc.
+While there is no specific deadline, students are encouraged to apply early in order to be eligible for priority scholarships, housing, etc. Click here for an update from K-State on their admissions and scholarships.

 - Be aware that some programs or majors within a state university may have specific deadlines (for example, the deadline to apply to the KU Honors Program is November 1st).